nik12mcf/Mashey_Asteroid/readme.md

 ## Usage

 For testing, install pytest and run "pytest test_mashey.py".
+Make sure to have a testing_data folder in the same directory so that the scraped data can be saved locally.

 Simply call asteroid_closest_approach and nearest_misses to retrieve JSON data.